wardoost/vercamst-consult/README.md

 ### `npm run deploy`

-Builds the app for production without source maps to the `build` folder.<br>
+Builds the app for production without source maps to the `build` folder. and deploy the database rules.
-Transfers the build if the correct environment variables are present.
-Set `--upload` flag to false to disable.<br>
-Deploy the database rules.
-Set `--deploy-db` flag to false to disable.